-Less than 24 hours later, I’m on a shuttle up to Cerro Pachon.
+Less than 24 hours after my return to La Serena, I’ve hopped onto a shuttle, heading up to Cerro Pachon.
 The mountain is at an elevation of 2800 metres (9000 feet) in the lower Andes, and I’m at the telescope to begin my nighttime duty-function shift for a number of nights.
 Them’s the breaks, and time to get right back to work, and tackle the 500+ messages in my work mailbox …

-This post was originally posted 17 January 2011, and appears on Fotoeins Fotopress at fotoeins.com as http://wp.me/p1BIdT-T.
+This post was originally posted 17 January 2011, and appears on Fotoeins Fotopress at fotoeins DOT com as http://wp.me/p1BIdT-T.